How are sessions terminated?

 });

-That way, next time we run the script, we’ll be able to reconnect to the same session after a disconnect.
+Next time we run the script, we’ll be able to reconnect to the same session after a disconnect.
+This enables us to reuse the same session for multiple runs.

 In order to stop the session, use the Browserbase API or the SDK as shown here: